EagleLizard/advent-of-code/2024/src/day14/readme.md

 It's pretty slow.
 6.1s.

+### `[01/27/2025][lua]`

+*<u>*update2:</u>*

+I was able to optimize in various spots to get the running time of part 2 down.

+There is probably more I could do to  optimize the current algorithm; however, I think a different heuristic would be necessary to realize significant performance improvements.

+From ~6.1s to ~3.1s

+---

 ---

 `01/26/2025`

 I was initially frustrated by the prompt.
 Now I can appreciate the humor of the ambiguity.